 Check out their podcast channel here.

 Credit Image: The Islamic History Podcast on Listen Notes

-If you are interested to learn more about the history of Islam and significant events which has shaped Islam today, you will get it here – the Islamic History Podcast.
-The Islamic History Podcast releases one episode every month since their launch in September 2015 to educate and give bits of knowledge to their listeners of the Islamic life a long time ago.
+If you are interested to learn more about the history of Islam and significant events which have shaped Islam today, you will get it here – the Islamic History Podcast.
+The Islamic History Podcast releases one episode every month since its launch in September 2015 to educate and give bits of knowledge to their listeners of the Islamic life a long time ago.
 The Islamic History Podcast is a podcast that looks to investigate the numerous accounts that make up the values of present-day Islam.
-They talk about the Ottoman Empire, the Islamic Caliphate, Prophet Noah and much more.
+They talk about the Ottoman Empire, the Islamic Caliphate, Prophet Noah, and much more.
 Islamic History Podcast accomplishes more than just reiterating old stories.
 They delve into history to view how and why that specific event occurred according to recorded data.

 The Islamic History Podcast started as an audio expansion of a mildly well-known blog under the name of Islamic Learning Materials.
 Since the release of this platform, they have investigated both captivating and shocking features of Islamic history.
-They have looked at topics such as The Massacre of Karbala, Sunnis and Shiites, The Yemeni Civil War, The Rohingya Crisis and many more.
+They have looked at topics such as The Massacre of Karbala, Sunnis and Shiites, The Yemeni Civil War, The Rohingya Crisis, and many more.

 You can listen to this podcast here.

 Credit Image: Mufti Menk by Muslim Central on New Muslim Tube

 Brought up in Zimbabwe, Dr. Mufti Ismail Menk is one of the most renowned worldwide Islamic researchers.
 He studied Shariah in Madinah which then resulted in him obtaining a Doctorate in Social Guidance awarded by Aldersgate University.